 This traditional farmstead has already opened its doors to the public, twelve years in succession, by hosting lambing weekends.
 These are annual events, with wide ranging activities and attractions, and usually take place the last weekend in April and first weekend in May every year.

 In the first instance, for all general enquiries, please contact the farm office.
-This is manned 9am-4pm Monday to Thursday, however there may be occasions when commitments elsewhere on the farm, mean that the office is not manned for short periods and in these circumstances, please leave a message on the answering system and we will call you back upon our return.
+This is manned 8.30am-4.30pm Monday to Wednesday, however there may be occasions when commitments elsewhere on the farm, mean that the office is not manned for short periods and in these circumstances, please leave a message on the answering system and we will call you back upon our return.

 You can contact us via:

 Tel : Farm Office : 0118 983 3437